 Parents play an extremely critical role in the child’s communication journey, as they are the primary communication partners in the child’s life and spend the maximum amount of time with the child.
 This section has been developed to guide parents, if their child is starting to use Avaz for the first time, and to provide strategies and methods to help implement Avaz at home.
+This guide has been developed under the guidance Octave Speech and Hearing Clinic, Bangalore.

 We believe that Avaz can be considered for any age range.
 It is not condition-specific (such as only for autism or intellectual disability) and can be successfully used by anyone with communication impairments.
 It has been our sincere attempt to put across experiences and best practices of families and professionals from diverse backgrounds backed by empirical evidence to create this guide.
 We do understand that no single solution fits all; however we do believe that this document will at least give you the initial direction to begin with using the Avaz app.